 The allure of New Year’s resolutions is pretty irresistible for a lot of us, but the frustration of broken resolutions is something every single one of us understands.
-What about your business goals for 2019?
+What about your business goals for this year?
 Which ones did you accomplish?
-Was “Find a new AMS” on your list last January 1?
+Was “find a new AMS” on your list last January 1?
 The year before that, even?
 Most of our clients struggled along with an AMS that underperformed or that they knew wasn’t meeting their staff and member needs for years.

 In this article we will quickly: